 Target Prices

-The current consensus for target prices among analysts reflects a bullish outlook for both enCore Energy Corp.
-(EU) and Denison Mines Corp.
-(DNN).
+The consensus target prices for enCore Energy Corp. and Denison Mines Corp. are as follows:

 | Company | Target High | Target Low | Consensus |